When developing for the web, the WebRTC standard provides APIs for accessing

 本地回放

-Once a media device has been opened and we have a MediaStream
+Once a media device has been opened and we have a MediaStream available, we

 can assign it to a video or audio element to play the stream locally.